 Keep in mind that the approval process may be quite lengthy, often taking up to 3 months.

 For detailed information, please see the OPT Tutorial Online

 In case of unforeseen economic hardship, an international student may apply to the USCIS for off-campus work authorization.
-The Office of International Education will assist in completion of the application, but the application itself must be submitted to USCIS with $380 filing fee by the student along with documentation of the unforeseen economic hardship.
+The Office of International Education will assist in completion of the application, but the application itself must be submitted to USCIS with $380 filing fee (scheduled to increase to $410 effective December 23, 2016) by the student along with documentation of the unforeseen economic hardship.
 If the application is approved, USCIS will issue an Employment Authorization Document (EAD).
 The student may then work up to 20 hours per week during the school year and full-time during breaks and the summer vacation period.
 The student may not work until: 1) they receive this card and 2) the date specified on the EAD card.
 It is not required that the employment be in the field of study.

 SEH authorization is only granted for one year at a time.
 Upon graduation or transfer, the EAD card is no longer valid.

 You may apply for an extension: 1) if your severe economic conditions continue and 2) you are maintaining your status and 3) you are in good academic standing.
 Again, keep in mind that the approval process may be quite lengthy sometimes taking up to 3 months.